nadalsol/css-best-practices/05-common-bad-practices/05-02-nesting-selectors-with-no-reason.md

-# Nesting Selectors Because You Can
+# Nesting selectors with no reason

 This is pretty common, specially when using CSS preprocessors like Sass or Less.